lunarv01d/Skills-of-Cyber-Solutions/clues/day01/clue.md

-# 🧩 Day [01] Clue- [Caesar was not just a King!]
+# 🧩 Day 01 Clue- [Caesar was not just a King!]

 Still stuck?
-That's okay — real cybersecurity often takes multiple attempts!
+That's okay,

 Here's a nudge to help you think differently:

 ---